johanclasson/vso-agent-tasks/README.md

 ## Nuget Publisher With Credentials

 A demonstration of how to push packages to a NuGet feed that requires authentication.
 This is made by temporarily adding the credentials to a local Nuget package source before making the push command.

+## Invoke Rest Method

+The url is polled once every 10 seconds until a responce is given.
+The task fails after a configurable timeout period if no responce is given.

+The task can handle that the url is not registred when the task is started.